-Pinus krempfii, first described in 1921, by Paul Henri Lecomte (1856–1934), is commonly known as Kremp's or Flat-needled pine in English, as well as Thông lá det or Ngo rí in the Vietnamese language.
+Pinus krempfii, as described in 1921 by Paul Henri Lecomte (1856 – 1934), in Bulletin du Muséum National d'Histoire Naturelle, 27th edition; is commonly known as Kremp's or Flat-needled pine in English, as well as Thông lá det or Ngo rí in the Vietnamese language.
 The species name honors German botanist M. Krempf, who collected the type specimen in 1921.

 Description.
 Kremp's pine is an evergreen, coniferous species of tree that grows to mature heights of 120 to 180 feet (35 - 55 m); with a single, straight, often buttressed trunk up to 80 inches (200 cm) in diameter, measured at breast height; and a broad domed crown with many large branches.

-Bark is silvery grey, scaly and flaky, peeling off into irregular fragments, having resin ducts, similar to the species of section Gerardiana.
+Bark is silvery gray, scaly, and flaky; peeling off into irregular fragments, having resin ducts, similar to the species of section Gerardiana.

 Leaves (needles) are lanceolate-falcate shaped, shiny dark green colored, and borne in fascicles of 2.
 Each needle measures 1.2 to 2.4 inches (3 - 6 cm) long by 0.08 to 0.016 inches (2 - 4 mm) wide on adult trees, much larger on juvenile trees.
 The fascicle sheath is composed of few broad acute scales in an alternate arrangement, with each scale markedly longer than the previous, the longest to 0.6 inch (15 mm), up to 40% of the full length of the fascicles.
 The foliar sheath is early deciduous; similar to that of P. bungeana, though in that species the scales are arranged in a loose spiral.
 Foliage is flattened on weak shoots, with fascicles flattened and held flat in a single plane, unique in Pinus.
 On stronger shoots foliage is all around the shoot.
 The shoots are glabrous, with small (0.04 inch/1 mm) decurrent scale-leaf bases deciduous by the second to fourth year.
 This gives the leafless shoot a strong similarity to some piñons, and most notably to P. pinceana, and later, after the scale leaf bases are shed, to P. bungeana.